rust-lang/rfcs/text/0000-maybe-dangling.md

 [unresolved-questions]: #unresolved-questions

 - What should the type be called?
-  `MaybeDangling` is somewhat misleading since the safety invariant still requires everything to be dereferenceable, only the validity invariant is relaxed.
+  `MaybeDangling` is somewhat misleading since the safety invariant still requires everything to be dereferenceable, only the requirement of dereferencability and noalias is relaxed.
   This is a bit like `ManuallyDrop` which supports dropping via an `unsafe` function but its safety invariant says that the data is not dropped (so that it can implement `Deref` and `DerefMut` and a safe `into_inner`).
   Furthermore, the type also allows maybe-aliasing references, not just maybe-dangling references.
+  Other possible names might be things like `InertPointers` or `SuspendedPointers`.
-- Should `MaybeDangling` implement `Deref` and `DerefMut` like `ManuallyDrop` does, or should accessing the inner data be more explicit since that is when the aliasing and validity requirements do come back in full force?
+- Should `MaybeDangling` implement `Deref` and `DerefMut` like `ManuallyDrop` does, or should accessing the inner data be more explicit since that is when the aliasing and dereferencability requirements do come back in full force?

 # Future possibilities
 [future-possibilities]: #future-possibilities